Is Absinthe Legal?

 It wasn’t until the later part of the 20th century that scientists took interest in finding out what exactly made the green fairy receive such bad publicity.
 Through scientific analysis, absinthe was found to have much lower thujone concentrations than previously believed.
 Scientists found the amount of thujone present in Absinthe was negligible and could not cause the illnesses it was being blamed for.

 Through advanced technology, it was found that in early days, absinthe was sometimes improperly produced introducing toxic chemicals into the drink.
 These toxins were the true villains responsible for absinthes ban in the 17th and 18th century.
-Today, absinthe is available in most countries with the only limits being placed on thujone concentration.
+Today, absinthe is available in most countries with the only limits being placed on absinthe with real wormwood.

 For years, the absinthe was labeled by a majority of people as a mind altering substance and even accused of being responsible for homicide in 1905.
 It is a potent alcoholic beverage and some people have even labeled it a hazardous drug even though these claims have been debunked in recent years.